Maasai

 ceremony (senior's warrior initiation).

-many other eroding Maasai cultural customs, the emanyatta is
+Like many other eroding Maasai cultural customs,

-not left unscathed.
-Many attempts have been made by the outside
+the emanyatta is not left unscathed.
+Many attempts have been

-world to end this traditional custom because it is seen as backward.
+made by the outside world to end this traditional custom because

-However, even though the government frowns on warrior hood,
+it is seen as backward.
+However, even though the government

-it also uses its image to attract tourists.
-The emanyatta ceremony
+frowns on warrior hood, it also uses its image to attract tourists.

-that we presented in The Maasai and Agents of change is
+The emanyatta ceremony that we presented in The Maasai and

-probably the last of its kind.
-Fire stick, honey and
+Agents of change is probably the last of its kind.
+Fire

-blue beads are other rituals performed in the Manyatta (warriors
+stick, honey and blue beads are other rituals performed

-camp) and play an important role in the Orporror
+in the Manyatta (warriors camp) and play an important role in

-(morrans age group).
-After the emanyatta camp the warriors
+the Orporror (morrans age group).
+After

-would head for eunoto ceremony (senior warrior's initiation).
+the emanyatta camp the warriors would head for eunoto ceremony

 Eunoto